NAPS: Attention-Based Fusion of Heterogeneous Physiological Signals: Appendix

 During training, each batch includes $B = 8$ recordings.
-For every recording, we randomly sample $K = 4$ segments of the same random length.
-Gradients are accumulated over $G = 4$ forward–backward passes, resulting in an effective batch of $G \cdot B \cdot K = 128$ segments per optimization step, with tensor dimensions varying across the accumulation steps.
-Optimization is performed using AdamW \cite{Loshchilov2017} with a learning rate of $\eta = 10^{-3}$, and early stopping is applied based on validation macro-F1 score over BSWR validation set, with a patience of 15 epochs.
+For every recording, we randomly sample $K = 4$ sequences of the same random length.
+Gradients are accumulated over $G = 4$ forward–backward passes, resulting in an effective batch size of $G \cdot B \cdot K = 128$ sequences per optimization step.
+Given this stochastic sampling procedure, we define a \emph{training epoch} not as a full pass over the dataset, but as a fixed duration of 200 batches.
+Optimization is performed using AdamW \cite{Loshchilov2017} for a maximum of 300 epochs, with early stopping triggered if the validation macro-F1 score does not improve for 30 consecutive epochs.
+We employ a composite learning rate schedule: a linear warmup increases the learning rate from $0.1\eta$ to $\eta$ over the first 10 epochs, followed by a cosine annealing schedule \cite{Loshchilov2017} that decays the learning rate to a minimum of $10^{-8}$ over the remaining epochs.

-We run inference considering one recording at a time, employing all available modalities, channels, and base predictors.
-Inference is performed with a segment length of 35 sleep epochs, consistent with \cite{Perslev2021, DeiRossi2025}.
+For the reported results, we run inference on one recording at a time, utilizing all available modalities, channels, and base models.
+Recordings are processed in non-overlapping segments of length $T=35$ sleep epochs, consistent with the windowing used in \cite{Perslev2021, DeiRossi2025}.
+While averaging predictions over overlapping sliding windows can yield marginal performance gains, we adhere to non-overlapping inference to minimize computational overhead.

-NAP and the overall pipeline are implemented in Pytorch 2.8.0. and trained with a single Nvidia T4 GPU and worker, with 64 GB of RAM.
+NAPS and the experimental pipeline are implemented in PyTorch 2.8.0 and Einops 0.8.1 \cite{Rogozhnikov2022}.
+Hyperparameter tuning is managed via Hydra \cite{Yadan2019}, and training is performed on a single NVIDIA L40S GPU.